-The process for applying for an anti-suit injunction is the same as other applications for injunctions before the DIFC courts and is governed by Rule 25 of the DIFC Court Rules.
-This involves filing an Application Notice with the courts, which should include a draft of the order sought and relevant supporting evidence.
-Rule 25.8 provides that notice should be given to the other side unless there are good reasons for not giving notice (it is unlikely that such reasons would exist in the context of an anti-suit injunction).
+The process for applying for an anti-suit injunction is the same as other applications for injunctions before the DIFC Courts and is governed by rule 25 of the DIFC Court Rules [5 p.6].
+This involves filing an application notice with the courts, which should include a draft of the order sought and relevant supporting evidence.
+Rule 25(8) of the DIFC Court Rules [5 p.6] provides that notice should be given to the other side unless there are good reasons for not giving notice (it is unlikely that such reasons would exist in the context of an anti-suit injunction).